h3l3nabell/fasting-on-toast/README.md

 # fasting-on-toast

-In this project we build a multi-platform app using .net Maui, and a Clean Architecture Minimal Rest API.
+In this project we build a multi-platform fast tracking app using .net Maui, and a Clean Architecture Minimal Rest API.